Bad-Jubies/bad-jubies.github.io/_posts/2020-9-17-RCE-NOW-WHAT.md

 # FILE TRANSFERS
 ---

-We'll start by looking at ways to transfer files from Kali to the remote hosts with HTTP, SMB, FTP, and Base64 encoding.
+We'll start by looking at ways to transfer files from Kali to the remote hosts with HTTP, SMB, and FTP.

 # HTTP